 Purple rice is a variation of jasmine rice.
 Although it is often used to create visual interest in certain entrees, it is cooked similarly to other versions of jasmine or Thai sticky rice.
 Purple rice can be cooked on its own or as a part of a mixture with white jasmine rice.
-If you are making dinner for your family or want to impress dinner guests, consider offering them a dish prepared with purple rice for an exotic touch.
+If you are making dinner for your family or want to impress dinner guests, consider offering them a dish prepared with purple rice for a unique touch.
 However, be aware that there are specific cooking instructions you must follow.

 Add the rice to a medium or large pot and fill the pot halfway with cool water.